nialov/fracture-analysis-kit-2d/help/source/index.rst

 .. _python-ternary: https://github.com/marcharper/python-ternary

-**Modules**
+**Doc**
 ==================

 For Developers: Plugin documentation
 ------------------------------------

 Documentation for Python modules has been created using Autodoc.
+Autodoc has trouble running without setting the matplotlib backend to Qt5Agg.
+If you wish to remake documentation: Check conf.py and replace my 'QT_QPA_PLATFORM_PLUGIN_PATH' with your own path.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

-   modules
+   fracture_analysis_2d

 **Indices and tables**